-- 1. To connect the router to a DSL line: connect a phone cable between the DSL port of the router and the ADSL OUT port of the splitter.
+- 1. To connect via 3G network: connect your USB modem to the USB port located on the back panel of the router. - If you need to connect or change a USB modem to another one when the router is powered on, power off the device, connect the modem to the USB port, and power on the router. - 2.
+To connect the router to a DSL line: connect a phone cable between the DSL port of the router and the ADSL OUT port of the splitter.
 Connect your phone to the PHONE port of the splitter.
-Then connect another phone cable between a phone jack and the ADSL IN port of the splitter. - 2.
-To connect the router to an Ethernet line: connect the Ethernet cable between any of four Ethernet ports located on the back panel of the router and the Ethernet line. - 3.
-Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 4.
-Turn on Wi-Fi: push the relevant button on the back panel of the router. - 5.
-Turn on your PC and wait until your operating system is completely loaded. - 6.
+Then connect another phone cable between a phone jack and the ADSL IN port of the splitter. - 3.
+To connect the router to an Ethernet line: connect the Ethernet cable between any of four Ethernet ports located on the back panel of the router and the Ethernet line. - 4.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 5.
+Turn on Wi-Fi: push the relevant button on the back panel of the router. - 6.
+Turn on your PC and wait until your operating system is completely loaded. - 7.
 Turn on your Wi-Fi adapter.
 As a rule, modern notebooks with built-in wireless NICs are equipped with a button or switch that turns on/off the wireless adapter (refer to your PC documents).
 If your PC is equipped with a pluggable wireless NIC, install the software provided with your Wi-Fi adapter.